 - Commodity Technology (CT) Systems: Commodity clusters such as Quartz leverage industry advances and open source software standards to build, field, and integrate Linux clusters of various sizes into production service.
 Catalyst provides a large-scale proving ground for high performance computing technologies.

-- Advanced Technology (AT) Systems: Supercomputers such as Sierra provide advanced, cost-effective architectures designed to achieve extreme speeds in addressing specific, stockpile-relevant issues through development of enhanced performance codes especially suited to run on the systems.
+- Advanced Technology (AT) Systems: Supercomputers such as El Capitan and Sierra provide advanced, cost-effective architectures designed to achieve extreme speeds in addressing specific, stockpile-relevant issues through development of enhanced performance codes especially suited to run on the systems.

 - Next-Generation Computing Technologies: Includes FastForward and DesignForward that will prepare the ASC applications and computing environment for the next computing paradigm shift to extreme parallelism, via heterogeneous and/or multi-core nodes.

 - System Software and Tools: The system software infrastructure, including the supporting operating system environments and the integrated tools, to enable the development, optimization, and efficient execution of application codes.